abe-winter/automigrate/README.md

 * Operates on `*.sql` files (i.e. files with `create table` and `create index` statements)
 * Operates on git -- meaning that it tracks the git version of applied migration and can create a SQL migration given two git refs
 * Stores the history of applied migrations in sql in `automigrate_meta` table

+## Philosophy

+* Defining your schema in your ORM is nuts because it ties you to one language, reduces clarity, and sometimes limits SQL features you can use
+* Existing migration tools don't pull their weight
+* SQL is a more general skill than ORMs and other tools should therefore mirror SQL
+* Mirroring live databases to get a schema is insane because are you tunneling to prod to run your linter?
+Live DB shouldn't be available to developers.
+Source of truth should be git.

 ## Installation & basic use